SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 877, 882, 885, 888, 893, 896, 899, 904, 907, 910, 915, 920, 925, 928, 931, 936, 941, 946, 949, 952, 957, 962, 967, 970, 973, 978, 981, 984, 989, 992, 995
 ```

 Those 250 "missing" microseconds manifest as repeats.
-It is difficult to intuitively understand why these values are the values they are; these were calculated using a spreadsheet to simulate the results for every timer count value:
+It is difficult to intuitively understand why these values are the values they are (at least, I don't); these were calculated using a spreadsheet to simulate the results for every timer count value:
 ```text
 0, 4, 8, 12, 16, 20, 24,  27,  32,  36,  40,  44,  48,  52,  57,  60,  64,  68,  72,  76,  80,  84,  88,  91,  96, 100, 104, 107, 111, 115, 120, 123, 128,
 132, 136, 140, 144, 148, 152, 155, 160, 164, 168, 172, 176, 180, 185, 188, 192, 196, 200, 204, 208, 212, 217, 220, 225, 229, 233, 236, 240, 244, 249, 252,